lz42/libinput-config/README.md

 The library wraps around libinput and hacks into the event loop to read the config and configure devices.
-Additional hackery is used to configure scrolling sensitivity.
+Additional hackery is used to configure scrolling sensitivity and pointer speed.
 To do all of this, it uses the `LD_PRELOAD` environment variable, which is modified by a `/etc/profile.d` script.

 ## Inspiration